-- •Charles Dickens 7th February 1812 -9th June 1870 was an English novelist. - •He created some of the world's most memorable fictional characters like Scrooge and Oliver Twist. - •Is generally regarded as the greatest novelist of the Victorian period and his name is used to describe the period.
-We talk of 'Dickensian London' or we talk of a 'Dickensian Scene' to describe a situation of great poverty. - •Famous for his powerful descriptions. - •Some of his famous novels include: 'A Christmas Carol', 'Oliver Twist' and 'Great Expectations'.
+- Charles Dickens 7th February 1812 -9th June 1870 was an English novelist. - He created some of the world's most memorable fictional characters (Scrooge and Oliver Twist) - Is generally regarded as the greatest novelist of the Victorian period and his name is used to describe the period.
+We talk of 'Dickensian London' or we talk of a 'Dickensian Scene' to describe a situation of great poverty.